AlgoTraders/stock-analysis-engine/docs/source/index.rst

         redis-cli keys "SPY_*"
         redis-cli get "<key like SPY_2019-01-08_minute>"

+.. note:: Yahoo `disabled the YQL finance API so fetching pricing data from yahoo is disabled by default <https://developer.yahoo.com/yql/>`__

 Run a Custom Minute-by-Minute Intraday Algorithm Backtest and Plot the Trading History
 ======================================================================================